meerk40t/meerk40t/README.md

 # Support
 The primary source for help and documentation is the [MeerK40t Wiki - please click here](https://github.com/meerk40t/meerk40t/wiki).

-If you have a bug, feature request, or other issue raise it here.
+If you have a bug report or other issue raise it here.
 These are likely to be resolved.
-Squeaky wheels get the grease. https://github.com/meerk40t/meerk40t/issues
+Squeaky wheels get the grease.
+Features should be suggested only for the main branch. https://github.com/meerk40t/meerk40t/issues

 If you need additional support, please research/ask on: